neuronsimulator/ringtest/README.md

 https://github.com/nrnhines/nrn.git
 ```

-Note that we are using NEURON github mirror repository.
-You can also clone mercurial repository from [neuron.yale.edu](http://neuron.yale.edu/neuron/download/getdevel).
+Note that we are using the NEURON github mirror repository.
+You can also clone using a mercurial repository from
+[bitbucket](https://bitbucket.org/nrnhines/nrn) or [neuron.yale.edu](http://neuron.yale.edu/neuron/download/getdevel).
+The latter often lags a few changesets behinde the former.

 ###### Changes in NEURON
-For this tutorial, in order to support GPU platform, we have to modify Hodgkin–Huxley model in NEURON (**i.e. hh.mod**). (note that this doesn't change any behaviour of model itself).
+For this tutorial, in order to support GPU platforms, we have to modify the Hodgkin–Huxley model in NEURON (**i.e. hh.mod**). (note that this doesn't change any behaviour of model itself).

 ```bash
 cd nrn
 sed -i -e 's/GLOBAL minf/RANGE minf/g' src/nrnoc/hh.mod
 sed -i -e 's/TABLE minf/:TABLE minf/g' src/nrnoc/hh.mod
 ```
 > NOTE : We are disabling use of **TABLE** statements and replacing **GLOBAL** variables with **RANGE**).
-This will be transparently handle by NEURON and CoreNEURON in near future.
+This will be transparently handle by NEURON and CoreNEURON in the near future.

 ##### Installation

-Once you clone the repositories and made above mentioned changes, you can install NEURON, MOD2C and CoreNEURON as described below.
-Make sure to have MPI installed (or in $PATH) if you want to enable parallel version.
+Once you clone the repositories and made the above mentioned changes, you can install NEURON, MOD2C and CoreNEURON as described below.
+Make sure to have MPI installed (or in $PATH) if you want to enable the parallel version.

 > NOTE : full installation script is provided at the end of this section.